DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/README.md

 value that no programmer ever coded!

 From an engineering perspective, variables let us attach names to concepts in our programs.
-This lets us write programs that read almost as prose.
-With just a sprinkle of notation (and a rigid syntax), the names will give our variables let us be expressive in our intent for what the program does.
+Using identifiers this way lets us write programs that read almost as prose.
+With just a sprinkle of notation (and a rigid syntax), the names we give our variables let us be expressive in our intent for what the program does.

 > Variables in programming are not variables in algebra.
 You might be having a flashback to high school algebra, maybe remembering something like